-- Retirement of all New York coal units, consistent with Governor Cuomo's 2016 pledge21. - Retirement of Indian Point Energy Center, consistent with the completed deactivation notice22. - Integration of sufficient renewable energy and energy efficiency consistent with the objectives of the Clean Energy Standard.23
+- Retirement of all New York coal units, consistent with Governor Cuomo's 2016 pledge23. - Retirement of Indian Point Energy Center, consistent with the completed deactivation notice24. - Integration of sufficient renewable energy and energy efficiency consistent with the objectives of the Clean Energy Standard.25

 These resource changes are captured in the following figures.
 In addition approximately 10.5 TWh of energy efficiency was modeled.
 All other assumptions, including the fuel price and emission allowance costs, are identical in both the "Business as Usual" and "System Resource Shift" cases.
 With these assumptions, approximately 49% of New York's energy requirements were projected to be served by renewable sources, nearly reaching the "50 by 30" value in 2026, the final year of this study.
-One additional implication of the SRS Case is a decrease in net imports from PJM, IESO and ISO-NE decrease in the SRS case (from the BAU) case by 14 TWh.
+One additional implication of the SRS Case is a decrease in net imports from PJM, IESO and ISO-NE (from the BAU) case by 14 TWh.